globulus/swiftui-recipes-companion/README.md

 Run the **companion app first**.
 It'll fetch the list of recipes from Github and allow you to preview their content/code and exclude those you don't want in your Editor menu.
 After you're done, be sure to press the **Save** button.

 Then, just run Xcode and find it in **Editor -> Recipes -> ...**.
-PRessing any recipe will insert its code at your cursor.
-The special **Run Companion** recipe will start the companion app again.
+Pressing any recipe command will insert its code at your cursor.
+There's also the special **Run Companion** command that will start the companion app again.

 ## Contributing Recipes

-All the recipes are open source and live in the [Recipes folder in Git](https://github.com/globulus/swiftui-recipes-companion/tree/main/Recipes). **Any contributions are more than welcome!**
+All the recipes are open source and live in the [Recipes folder in the Git](https://github.com/globulus/swiftui-recipes-companion/tree/main/Recipes). **Any contributions are more than welcome!**

 To contribute a recipe, simply **create a PR with a new recipe file**.
 A recipe file is a *yml* with the following structure: